Asunaya/RefinedGunz/README.md

 ## New gamemodes
 - Skillmap -- Skillmaps contain start and end zones, track your time, and teleport you back to the start zone when you fall.
 Will have a time record list in the future.
 Other players are partially transparent and cannot damage or push you.
+- Gun game -- A gamemode where your equipped weapons change every time you get a kill.

 ## Replays
 - Runs multiple formats -- Have so far tested Official V4, V6, V7, V10 and V11; Freestyle Gunz V7 (both formats), V8, V9 and V10; and Dark Gunz V6.
 If you'd like another replay format to be supported, [make an issue](https://github.com/Asunaya/RefinedGunz/issues/new) with the replay file.